Voulk/QE/restodruid/stats.md

 > — Lao Tzu, grappling with his 14% Haste Resto Druid

 ## The Quick Answer?
-You can get pretty close to optimal by just strapping on your highest item level pieces with a lean toward Haste.

 <SideBySideFlex
   leftTitle="Raid & Healing Focused Mythic+"